Sumit22vas/OpenWeatherAPI/README.md

 Get current weather of your city

-clone it and run command
+clone this repo and run command

 ```
 pip install -r requirements.txt